hpi-swa-teaching/PhidgetLab/packages/Phidget-EToys.package/PhdETPlugMorph.class/README.md

-I visualize the plug all sensor ports have.
+I'm an abstract representation of the plug all ports have.
 I can be plugged into a connector.
+I connect the port via a connector to the AdvancedInterfaceKit.

 Instance Variables
 	connector:		<PhdETConnectorMorph>